DanySK/build-check-deploy-gradle-action/README.md

 The workflow is the following:

 1. Setup java at the version specified by the input parameter `java-version` from the distributor `java-distribution`, configuring also the information for Maven by populating the server username using input `maven-central-username`, the server password using `maven-central-password`, the gpg private key using `signing-key`, and the gpg passphrase using `signing-password`.
-2. If the runner is Windows, configure the page file
+0. If the runner is Windows, configure the page file
-3. Enable caching for gradle
+0. Enable caching for gradle
+0. Run `pre-build-command` inside `working-directory`
-4. Run `build-command` inside `working-directory`
+0. Run `build-command` inside `working-directory`
-5. Run `check-command` inside `working-directory`
+0. Run `check-command` inside `working-directory`
-6. If `should-run-codecov` is set to `true`, then upload coverage informatio to codecov.io
+0. If `should-run-codecov` is set to `true`, then upload coverage informatio to codecov.io
-7. if `should-deploy` is set to `true`, run `deploy-command` inside `working-directory`
+0. if `should-deploy` is set to `true`, run `deploy-command` inside `working-directory`
-8. Run `clean-command` inside `working-directory`
+0. Run `clean-command` inside `working-directory`
-9. Turn off the gradle daemon gracefully by running `gradle-termination-command` inside `working-directory`
+0. Turn off the gradle daemon gracefully by running `gradle-termination-command` inside `working-directory`
-10. Force kill remaining daemons
+0. Force kill remaining daemons
-11. Cleanup the Gradle cache
+0. Cleanup the Gradle cache

 ## Example